 On October 1, 2001, Imation Corporation filed suit against Quantum in the U.S. federal district court in St. Paul, Minnesota, alleging price fixing and conspiracy to manipulate the data storage market.
+Quantum has asserted counterclaims against Imation in this lawsuit alleging false and deceptive advertising and trademark dilution.
 On October 3, 2001, Quantum filed suit against Imation in the Superior Court of California in Santa Clara County seeking injunctive relief and damages against Imation.
 Quantum's suit against Imation charges that Imation misappropriated Quantum's trade secrets and engaged in the use of deceptive and misleading advertising and unfair business practices (the "Trade Secret Case").
 While Quantum believes that it will prevail in both lawsuits, Quantum anticipates that both lawsuits will require time and resources from management and employees.
 Consequently, the lawsuits may result in significant litigation costs.
-In addition, due to the inherent uncertainty of litigation progresses, Quantum cannot provide any assurances that it will prevail in either lawsuit.
+In addition, due to the inherent uncertainty of litigation and because additional information may be discovered as the pending litigation progresses, Quantum cannot provide any assurances that it will prevail in either lawsuit.

-On October 30, 2001, the Superior Court of California in Santa Clara County issued a Notice of Ruling in the Trade Secret Case granting Quantum's application for a preliminary injunction against Imation, requiring Imation to pay Quantum a royalty should it choose to sell unqualified DLTtape products.
+On October 30, 2001, the Superior Court of California in Santa Clara County issued a Notice of Ruling in the Trade Secret Case granting Quantum's application for a preliminary injunction against Imation, requiring Imation to pay Quantum a royalty should it choose to sell unqualified DLT tape products.
 On November 7, 2001, the injunction was officially entered.
 At trial, Quantum will seek a permanent injunction prohibiting the sale by Imation of unqualified tape products, as well as damages from Imation.

 An unfavorable ruling in either case could have a significant adverse impact on Quantum's business, operations and financial results.
 In addition, in such an instance, Quantum may be subject to additional legal disputes, which could further divert management's attention and resources.